mashraf94/Vehicle-Detection-Project5/writeup_template.md

 ### 3. Spatial Binning: `spatial_bin()`
 Third, we want use the car image itself, increasing the number of features in the feature vector.
 However, including a 64x64 image would create a massive addition to the other features.
 Therefore, we resize the image to the specified size `spatial_size=(32,32)` to 32x32 pixels using OpenCV's `cv2.resize()`.
-Moreover, the resized image is unraveled, into a single vector.
+Moreover, the resized image is unraveled, into a single vector of length 3,072.

 *The images when resized from 64x64 to 32x32 approximately doesn't lose any features; as shown below:*
 <p align="center">